WouterTuinstra/Homeassistant-Growatt-Local-Modbus/README.md

 ## Protocol version
 Currently there are 3 protocol versions supported with this integration:
-* Protocol version 3.15 used by older models that would support up to two strings
+* RTU Protocol version 3.15 used by older models that would support up to two strings
-* Protocol version 1.20 used by newer models and larger devices including Storage and Hybrid inverters
+* RTU Protocol 2 version 1.24 used by newer models and larger devices including Storage and Hybrid inverters
-* Protocol for Offgrid inverters
+* RTU Protocol for Offgrid inverters version 0.11

 Currently the communication layer (API) is included in this repository but following the guidelines of HASS there should be seperate repositories